lawrennd/talks/_business/leadership-and-ai-luiss-mba.md

 \notes{**Exercise Instructions:**

-Working in small groups (3-4 people), map the information flows in an organisation you know well (current employer, previous employer, or case study organisation).
+Working in small groups (3-4 people), map the information flows in an organisation type you (as a group) know well (current employer, previous employer, or case study organisation).

+Each group should select ONE type of institution to analyze.
+Choose from:

+1. **A Start-up** - Recently founded, agile, limited resources
+2. **A Government Institution** - Public sector, accountability requirements, stable
+3. **An Established Player** - Large corporation, existing systems, market leader
+4. **An SME** - Small/medium enterprise, specialised, resource-constrained

+Characterise what your institution does.
+If it's a company, what is their market?
+If it is public sector what service are they providing?

+- What is its core business or mission?
+- What are its key activities and processes?
+- Who are its stakeholders?

 1. **Information Sources**: Where does critical information originate in your organisation?